 If you’re visiting Alaska in the winter, try and plan your trip to see the start of the Iditarod.
 This famous dog-sled race takes place every March and pits man-and-mutts against the fiercest of Alaskan nature.

 The ceremonial Iditarod start is in Anchorage.
 Crowds line 4th Avenue in downtown Anchorage to watch mushers ride out one-by-one.
 Later they’ll move out of town and begin the race officially… but this is a fun cultural experience if you love animals and don’t mind winter weather.

 13. Try Your Hand at Dog-Sledding

-Once you’ve seen the Iditarod (or at least learned about it from this post), you might want to try your hand at mushing.
-In the winter, there are several events where you can ride in the basket or potentially on the back of the sled.
+Once you’ve seen the Iditarod (or at least learned about it from this post), you might want to try your hand at mushing (also called dog sledding).
+In the winter, there are several events where you can ride in the basket or potentially on the back of the sled; most tours also let you meet the sled dogs after the ride, which is loads of fun too.
 In the summer, there are tours where you can go mushing with an ATV (4-wheeler) instead of a sled.

 14. Hold a Husky Puppy

 Real animal lovers will make sure to book an excursion that involves huskies while in Alaska.
 My favorite is the Husky Homestead outside Denali, operated by Iditarod veteran (and 8x champion) Jeff King.
 You need to book in advance and then turn up to learn about huskies, how they train these dogs to mush, and even hold a new husky pup if they have a litter that year.

 While we’re in the funky Alaskan cultural events genre of this Alaskan bucket list and you’re considering whether you should visit Alaska in the summer or maybe the winter (pro-tip: both!)… let’s talk about Fur Rendezvous!